|

 ARTICLE VII - FINANCE

-An annual fee shall be paid by each full member institution and each sustaining member institution in the amount to be fixed by the Association on recommendation of the Executive Board, which said annual fee is due and payable prior to December 31.
+An annual fee shall be paid by each full Texas member institution and each out-of-state member institution in the amount to be fixed by the Association on recommendation of the Executive Board, which said annual fee is due and payable prior to December 31.
 Any institution failing to pay its fee by the time of the convening of the annual meeting shall be denied voting privileges and is subject to termination of membership if the dues have not been paid by June 30th.
 The Executive Board shall employ the necessary staff and authorize the necessary expenditures within the general program and budget approved by the Association.

 ARTICLE VIII - THE BYLAWS